icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 [Source code][source] | [Package][package]

-## Protobuf files and Protobuf import path
+## Protobuf files and Protobuf search path

 The Protobuf compiler accepts two main inputs:

 - the Protobuf files to compile into C# code (the Protobuf files)
-- directories that contain imported Protobuf files (the Protobuf import path)
+- directories that contain imported Protobuf files (the Protobuf search path)

 You select which files to include in your project's Protobuf files with the `ProtoFile` item type.
-And you select which paths to include in your project's Protobuf import path with the `ProtoImportPath` item type.
+And you select which paths to include in your project's Protobuf search path with the `ProtoSearchPath` item type.

 By default, all `.proto` files located in your project's home directory and any of its subdirectories, recursively, are included in `ProtoFile`.
 You can prevent this auto-inclusion of `.proto` files by setting either